Rundle-dev/FANTRY_people_counter/README.md

 ```

 ## Notes
+- work with minimal via the instance type x3s.large
 - aws cli command is used in the scripts.
 A configuration (--profile fantry-prod) is needed.
-- Usual runtime for an 1-hr video is 8min.
+- Usual runtime for an 1-hr video is 7-8min.
 - Data size is 600MB/hr.